-4. If available, use the provided fire pits.
-Making your own ‘ring’ from rocks, especially river rocks, is not a good idea, they have been known to explode from the heat.
+5. If available, use the provided fire pits.
+Making your own ‘ring’ from rocks, especially river rocks, is not a good idea as they have been known to explode from the heat.

-5. Collecting firewood within many parks is prohibited.
+6. Collecting firewood within many parks is prohibited.
 Leave dead wood where it lies as it’s an important habitat for the local wildlife, not fire fuel.
 To avoid bringing pest species into the area, bring wood free from dirt and weeds.

-6. Gather enough wood and kindling before you light your fire.
+7. Never leave a fire unattended.
+Gather enough wood and kindling before you light your fire.
 Ask someone else to get more if needed.
-Never leave a fire unattended.

 Use the provided fire pits.

-7. Keep fires small (no bonfires) and manageable with a clear space (at least 3m) around the fire.
+8. Keep fires small and manageable, with a clear radius of at least 3-metres around the fire (no bonfires).

-8. Keep a shovel and container or jerry can of water nearby while you have a fire going.
+9. Keep a shovel and container or jerry can of water nearby while you have a fire going.
 We have a dedicated collapsible bucket in our kit for extinguishing fires.

-10. When you leave the site, or off to bed, use water or dirt (water is preferable) to extinguish the flames.
+11. When you leave the site or head off to bed, use water or dirt (water is preferable) to extinguish the flames.
 Use a stick to move the logs, ash and coals around to make sure there aren’t any hidden hot spots.
 Continue this process until the fire is cool.

-11. Check the site and check it again, you would be amazed how hot coals are well below the surface and it only takes a breeze to bring them to life.
+12. Check the site and then recheck, you would be amazed how hot coals are well below the surface and it only takes a breeze to bring them to life.
 Use a non-combustible marker that clearly shows where the campfire has been.
 A cairn of rocks works well and may help to reduce the frequent incidence of third-degree burns experienced by the next campers arriving at the site.

 Always obey the rules regarding campfires.